shitfuckery/usb_stick/README.md

 You can customise the configuration of future user accounts by adding the custom configuration to the /target/etc/skel directory.
 Files in this directory will be copied to the home directory of any future users, such as the one the setup.sh script creates.

-In our exapmle we download a gist from github and add it to the end of the /target/etc/skel/.bashrc file that will add a beer emoticon to the bash prompt after 4pm on Fridays because sometimes we need a reminder.
+In our example we download a gist from github and add it to the end of the /target/etc/skel/.bashrc file that will add a beer emoticon to the bash prompt after 4pm on Fridays because sometimes we need a reminder.
 You could of course do more useful things, like configure software in a particular way, such as disabling third-party cookies in the browsers, enabling a default VPN, pinning particular applications to the task bar, etc.

 Download the [gist](https://gist.github.com/beanjammin/1a3978ce41b9a621ef84075047deffb8) with the following command: